Draggin' the Line

 "Draggin' the Line" is a hit song by American rock musician Tommy James, who went solo after the Shondells disbanded in 1970.
 It was first released as the B side of "Church Street Soul Revival" in 1970.
 The song was judged to have some hit potential so they went back in the studio and added horns to the master and re-released it as an A side single in 1971.
-It was included on his second album, Christian of the World in 1971 on the Roulette Records label, the song was James' biggest hit as a solo artist selling more than a million copies, and appears as the fifth track on James' 1991 retrospective album The Solo Years (1970-81) released by Rhino.
+It was included on his second album, Christian of the World, in 1971 on the Roulette Records label.
+The song was James' biggest hit as a solo artist selling more than a million copies, and appears as the fifth track on James' 1991 retrospective album The Solo Years (1970-81) released by Rhino.

 History and interpretation

+"Draggin' the Line" was the biggest hit and only US top 10 hit of Tommy James' solo career.

-Written and produced by Tommy James and Bob King, "Draggin' the Line" reached the top 40 on the U.S.'s Billboard Hot 100 chart on June 26, 1971, climbed to a peak of #4 for the week of August 7, 1971, and remained in the top 40 rankings for 11 weeks total.
-The song reached even higher in Cash Box magazine's competing jukebox singles charts, attaining the #2 spot for the week of August 9, 1971.
+Written and produced by him and Bob King, the song reached the top 40 on the U.S.'s Billboard Hot 100 chart on June 26, 1971, climbed to a peak of #4 for the week of August 7, 1971, and remained in the top 40 rankings for 11 weeks total.
+The song reached even higher in Cashbox magazine's competing jukebox singles charts, attaining the #2 spot for the week of August 9, 1971.
 "Draggin' the Line" was ranked at #54 overall for hot songs of 1971 by U.S. music industry pillar Billboard magazine.